uriel1998/muna/README.md

 ```

 `APPDIR` should be to your `ArchiveBox` installation. `RAWDIR` is a work
+directory where you can also put any text file with a plain list of URLs.
-directory. `DATADIR` should be the data directory of your `ArchiveBox`
+`DATADIR` should be the data directory of your `ArchiveBox` installation.
-installation.

 There are several example feeds (starting around line 50).
 Each strips that
 particular RSS feed (or XML sitemap) down to a series of URLs, one per line,
 written in a text file.

+The `sed` and `awk` strings are left here as an example for these particular
+kinds of feeds.
+Feel free to use them as a starting point, but I won't guarantee
+they work for *your* feeds, they just work for *these* feeds.

-The console output here is a progress bar unless
+The console output here is a progress bar unless there are errors.
+The text
-there are errors.
-The text file is time-date stamped to avoid collisions and
+file is time-date stamped to avoid collisions and overwrites.
-overwrites.

 Then `feeds-in.sh` calls `ArchiveBox` to import that list of URLs.
 Uncomment
 the appropriate line in this section for your style of installation.
 Note that